nadiahpk/nadiahpk.github.io/_posts/2022-11-10-group-nepotism.md

 <h3>Approach</h3>

 I will now work through the sexual haploid case in the first appendix.
 However, instead of using Jones' method, I will try performing the calculations using the framework provided in Ohtsuki (2014; Proc R Soc B).
-This will give me a fuller description of the evolutionary dynamics.

 Ohtsuki's method allows us to describe the replicator dynamics of two strategies $$A$$ and $$B$$ in nonlinear games played between kin by taking into account the *higher-order genetic associations* between group members, beyond their dyadic relatedness.
 Dyadic relatedness $$r$$ above is the probability that 2 individuals randomly drawn without replacement from the group will have strategies that are identical by descent, denoted $$\theta_{2 \rightarrow 1}$$ in Ohtsuki's scheme.
 We can also say in shorthand that the two individuals "share a common ancestor".
 Higher-order relatedness generalises this concept to larger samples.
 For example, $$\theta_{3 \rightarrow 1}$$ is the probability that three individuals randomly drawn share a common ancestor, and in general, $$\theta_{l \rightarrow m}$$ is the probability that, if we draw $$l$$ individuals from the group, they share $$m$$ common ancestors.